tyler274/rummage/docs/development/index.md

 ## Contributing

 We welcome contributions to the Rummage project!
 Please see our [contribution guidelines](../CONTRIBUTING.md) for information on how to submit changes, report issues, and suggest improvements.
+For specific guidance on our git workflow and commit message format, refer to our [Git Workflow Guidelines](../contributing/git_workflow.md).

 ## Next Steps